typed-typings/npm-ramda/README.md

 ## FAQ

 > Why are the typings here not carbon copies of the ones in the Ramda docs?
 - There are some differences, among which TypeScript's syntax, though the goal differs here as well: while the Ramda docs aim to explain the functions, the goal here is to accurately infer types within TypeScript.
+Longer version [here](https://github.com/types/npm-ramda/pull/147).

 ## Note on placeholders
 Due to incompatiblity problems with typescript's typing system, Ramda's placeholder